port-labs/port-docs/docs/platform-overview/port-components/calculation-properties.md

 :::

 :::tip
-The top-level key in a single calculation property is the name of the property.
+The top-level key in a single calculation Property is the name of the property.

 Inside the Calculation Property object you can specify the `title` to grant the property a more readable name.
 :::

-### User-defined Calculation property
+### User-defined Calculation Property

 This is a standard Calculation Property created from a user-defined property available in the Blueprint.

-In the following example, we create a Calculation Property called `MBMemory` of type `number` and we want to transform it into GB unit:
+In the following example, we will create a Calculation Property called `MBMemory` of type `number`, and then transform it into a GB unit:

 ```json showLineNumbers